QwRy2017/Hello-World/README.md

-# Hello-World
+Hi!
-My new repositoris
+My name is Mikha!